yingx9/tp/docs/DeveloperGuide.md

 ### Value Proposition

-To provide a platform to help system librarians to quickly find the information they need to assist patrons.
+To provide a platform to help system librarians to quickly find the information they need in their everyday job.

 SysLib CLI is a robust command-line tool designed for fast typists librarians to efficiently handle inventory and events.